tcarland/grafana-kube-stack/README.md

 *Grafana* has an [Ansible Collection](https://grafana.com/docs/alloy/latest/set-up/install/ansible/) that can be used to manage Alloy deployments, however it deploys the binary as the `root` user.

 A playbook is provided as `alloy/ansible` that installs the *Alloy* binary as a service account user and group instead.
 Refer to the Alloy Ansible [Readme](alloy/ansible/README-ansible.md)

-Note that the configured endpoints for Alloy all use a protocol designation (eg. https://) except for tempo, whose endpoints are only <SERVICE:PORT>.
+**Note** that the configured endpoints for Alloy all use a protocol designation (eg. https://) except for *Tempo*, whose endpoints are only <SERVICE:PORT>.

-When collecting metrics, we can choose to route them to either *Prometheus* or directly to *Mimir*.
-Currently, this project has configured *Prometheus* to be exposed external to the cluster with Authentication for the Alloy agents, so we route metrics to the `prometheus.remote_write` endpoint.
+As stated in the *Mimir* section, when collecting metrics, they can be routed to either *Prometheus* or directly to *Mimir*.
+Currently, the project has configured *Prometheus* to be exposed external to the cluster with Authentication for Alloy agents using the `prometheus.remote_write` endpoint.
 Internal to the cluster we can route either way, but note that the endpoints have a different API path respectively.